 Online Speakers Bureau

 The Chamber reserves the right to refuse participation by any proposed speaker at its discretion.
 Please note that this is not a promotional or sales opportunity, but an opportunity to provide education to civic and other organizations that seek speakers for their professional meetings.
-If you would like to be listed on this page, email Lauren Gregg.

 Disclaimer: This speakers bureau is provided as a source of information only.
 The goal is to help connect organizations with prospective speakers.
 All arrangements must be made directly between the organization and the speaker.
 The Chamber does not endorse or recommend the speakers listed on this website.
 The views and opinions expressed by speakers are not necessarily those of the Chamber, and the Chamber is not responsible for any statements or actions of the speakers.